 On 30, Jul 2014 | In Mapping Solutions | By Eric Compas

 We’re proud to announce that Guy Hydrick, Pangea Studios new Program Manager, started his new position today.
 Guy’s coming to us from Pennsylvania with a masters degree in Environmental Sciences from the University of Manchester, a strong background in local government, and stellar GIS skills.
+As you can see this is as explained how online pokie games can be played where those free online pokies games are made using same method to work on the platforms.
 We’re looking forward to integrating him into our operation and seeing what new directions his expertise takes us.

 After days of installing and configuring software, we’ve gotten some of our first images and models (taken during our training in Akron, Ohio).
 Using our post-process imaging software, we stitched together over 200 photos and created a 3D point “cloud” from overlapping images (stereo pairs).
 As a result, we now have scaled 3D models of our survey and training area.

 We’re now in the air!
 As part of our drone project, we traveled to Akron, Ohio, to get flight training from Event38.
+As you can see this is as explained how online pokie games can be played where those free online pokies games are made using same method to work on the platforms.
 Six students and Dr. John Frye joined us on the trip to learn the ropes.
 At the training, we learned how to assemble and do a pre-flight check on the plane, as well as how to launch (a hard hand toss), complete an aerial photography mission, and land the plane manually (it was easier than we thought!
 All eight of us successfully landed the plane).